slayers80/FFR_Analysis/README.txt

-This repository contains the Matlab codes for FFR analysis.
+This repository contains the Python codes for FFR analysis.
 These codes are used for computing PLVs using various methods, including complex PCA, single-channel PLV, single-channel coherence, single-channel power.